She holds the whalebone up to the light

 of skeleton, hugged by our bright electricity.

 It’s fifteen million years old.
-It dwarfs

 the nineteenth century mantel with its age,